Fontainebleau High School: Fight Song

+Stand up; yell Go, Fight, Win Again.

+We’ll be the best until the end!
+Hey!

 Organizations

 Band

 The Fontainebleau Band program began with approximately 30 members when the school opened in 1994, it now boasts approximately 200 members.

 In 2003, the marching band attended its first marching festival.
 During the 2005 season the Crimson Band was invited to the Louisiana Showcase of Marching Bands, the largest in the state despite missing a month of rehearsals due to Hurricane Katrina.
 In the Fall of 2006, the band placed 3rd overall at the Louisiana Showcase and 5th overall in the Fall of 2007.
 In 2008, the band was named the Reserve Grand Champion at the Louisiana Showcase of Marching Bands.
 In 2009, the band placed 3rd overall with their show, Carpe Noctum.
 In 2010, the band once again was named Reserve Grand Champion at Louisiana Showcase with the show City of Scandal: Love and the Mob.
 In 2011, October 29, the Fontainebleau Crimson Band once again won Reserve Grand Champion at the Louisiana Showcase of Marching Bands, falling short of Lafayette High School by only 2½ points.
 The band has also been named the Grand Champion of the Northshore Camellia Marching festival in 2007, 2008, and 2010.

 The FHS Band program includes: the Marching band and Flag Team, Wind Symphony, Symphonic Band, Concert band, Indoor Percussion, Jazz Ensemble.

 The FHS Band went to their first WGI regionals competition in early 2008.
 Color Guard took first place in the guard competition with their show "My Funny Valentine", and the percussion ensemble took second place in the percussion competition with their show "Circuitry".